 - LONG UNDERWEAR: tops and bottoms, medium weight, wool or synthetic (fleece)

-Although there is a greater chance of inclement weather on early and late season trips, a well-prepared biker will be able to appreciate the many advantages of these trips.
+There is a greater chance of inclement weather on early and late season trips, but a well-prepared biker will still be able to appreciate the many advantages of these trips.
 Having the right clothing is essential.
-Wool, fleece, pile, Capilene, and Smartwool are natural and synthetic fabrics that retain their ability to insulate when wet (please note: cotton will not keep you warm when it is wet!).
-Adding to these inner layers with good rain- and wind-resistant jackets and pants will keep you warm, dry, and most importantly, happy.
-Your comfort on the trip starts with finding the right type of synthetic under- and outer-wear and quality rain gear.
-We recommend Gear.com for your additional river trip needs.
+Wool, fleece, Capilene, and Smartwool are natural and synthetic fabrics that retain their ability to insulate when wet (please note: cotton will not keep you warm when it is wet).
+Adding to these inner layers with good rain- and wind-resistant jackets and pants will keep you warm, dry, and, most importantly, happy.
+Your comfort on the trip starts with finding the right type of synthetic under- and outerwear and quality rain gear.
+We recommend evo.com for your additional bike trip needs.
 They offer a wide variety of gear to help you dress for success while on your bike trip.
 A prepared traveler is a happy traveler.
 Some items can be purchased from Holiday’s online store or at evo.com.